-The Central Kootenay Farm & Food Directory is almost ready to go!
+The Central Kootenay Farm & Food Directory is ready to go!

 The Central Kootenay Food Policy Council is here to serve the region!

 The Central Kootenay Food Policy Council builds a just, sustainable and prosperous food system in our region by identifying challenges and opportunities and by advocating for effective policy.

 The primary functions of the Food Policy Council are:

 1. To serve as a forum for discussing food issues and opportunities;

 2. To foster co-ordination between sectors implicated in food systems;

 5. To launch or support programs and services that address local needs and that are not in competition with existing or pending food sector or civil society initiatives.

 We are a link between the work in food systems and our local governments.
 We seek to connect and co-ordinate initiatives across the region, reduce redundancy and enhance the impact of human and financial resources invested in food systems and communities in the RDCK.
 Sometimes the Food Policy Council leads but more often we are a catalyst and support for initiatives driven by others.
 As part of a broader community, we work to foster vibrant and just food systems across the Central Kootenay, where our focus is on ameliorating the policy environment for food production and access in the region.

 A policy is the framework within which decisions are made.
 In a home setting, people decide to eat meat or not, for example, based on their personal food policy.
 In Local Government, various policies support or hinder thriving food systems and well- nourished people.
 The Council promotes healthy food system policies.